tenzir/threatbus/plugins/apps/threatbus_zmq/README.md

 The manage endpoint uses the
 [ZeroMQ Request/Reply](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/client_server.html)
 pattern for message exchange.
 That means, all messages get an immediate response from the server.
-With each JSON reply, the zmq-app Threat Bus plugin sends a `status` field that indicates the success of the requested operation.
+With each JSON reply, the zmq Threat Bus plugin sends a `status` field that indicates the success of the requested operation.

 ### Subscribe at the Plugin

-To subscribe to Threat Bus via the zmq-app plugin, an app needs to send a JSON struct as follows to the `manage` endpoint of the plugin:
+To subscribe to Threat Bus via the zmq plugin, an app needs to send a JSON struct as follows to the `manage` endpoint of the plugin:

 ```